& Burlesque History & Lingo

 Stooge A comic aide to a comedian, often a performer who appears to a "volunteer" called up to help from out of the audience.
 A magician may also employ a stooge to give the appearance of performing miraculous effects on a randomly-chosen audience member (the stooge).

-Straight Man Half of a comic team, the performer in a routine who plays the "average Joe on the street," the person the audience can identify with, who meets or converses with someone odd, resulting in comical situations.
+Straight Man Half of a comic team, the performer who plays the "average Joe," the person the audience can identify with, who meets or converses with someone odd, resulting in comical situations.
 George Burns was the straight man in tandem with wife Gracie Allen.
 He always explained "I just stand there and ask Gracie a question, she answers it in her way, the audience applauds and thinks I'm a great comedian."

 Stubholders The audience.